Repairing Furniture | Italian Caned Chairs

 When I decided to take a closer look, I realized some of the canings on the inside back section of the chair was brittle and coming apart.
 As soon as I saw that, I knew it had to come off!

 The inside back was in rough shape so I used an Exacto knife to cut it off and then a pair of needle-nose pliers to pull out any excess caning that was stuck.

 This happened late one evening without my camera!
 But you can tell here that the front section has been completely removed.

 Did you notice the back is double caned??
 So unique, don’t you think??

 The back section was in perfect shape.
-All it needed was a good vacuuming with the brush attachment on my shop vac.
+All it needed was a good vacuum with the brush attachment on my shop vac.

 plenty of seating